14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 ---
 layout: post
-title: Playing with CSS Gridz
+title: Playing with CSS Grids
 description: >-
   The CSS Grid layout has everything it needs to be considered the most powerful layout system in CSS.
 og_image: /images/blog/2017-03-07-playing-with-CSS-grids/typography-02.png
 ---

-# Playing with CSS Gridz
+# Playing with CSS Grids

 There is a new CSS3 feature getting hotter at the moment and it’s for a good reason.
 That is the new [CSS Grid Layout](https://www.w3.org/TR/css3-grid-layout/).